 4.3.1.3.2.
-HYDRALAZINE.
+Hydralazine.
 Hydralazine is an arterial vasodilator with relatively little effect on venous tone and cardiac filling pressures.
-The rationale for its combined use with nitrates was to achieve both venous and arterial vasodilation (346, 347).
-In addition to its direct vascular actions, hydralazine in theory may interfere with the biochemical and molecular mechanisms responsible for the progression of HF (348, 349) and the development of nitrate tolerance (350-353).
-There are limited data regarding the use of hydralazine alone in HF.
+The rationale for its combined use with nitrates was to achieve both venous and arterial vasodilation.
+In addition to its direct vascular actions, hydralazine in theory may interfere with the biochemical and molecular mechanisms responsible for the progression of HF and the development of nitrate tolerance.405-408 There are limited data regarding the use of hydralazine alone in HF.

 4.3.1.3.3.
-HYDRALAZINE AND ISOSORBIDE DINITRATE.
-In a large-scale trial that compared the vasodilator combination with placebo, the use of hydralazine and isosorbide dinitrate reduced mortality but not hospitalizations in patients with HF treated with digoxin and diuretics but not an ACEI or beta-blocker (354, 355).
-However, in another large-scale trial that compared the vasodilator combination with an ACEI, the ACEI produced more favorable effects on survival (194), a benefit not evident in the subgroup of patients with class III to IV HF.
+Hydralazine and Isosorbide Dinitrate (Updated).
+In a large-scale trial that compared the vasodilator combination with placebo, the use of hydralazine and isosorbide dinitrate reduced mortality but not hospitalizations in patients with HF treated with digoxin and diuretics but not an ACEI or beta blocker.
+However, in another large-scale trial that compared the vasodilator combination with an ACEI, the ACEI produced more favorable effects on survival, a benefit not evident in the subgroup of patients with class III to IV HF.
 In both trials, the use of hydralazine and isosorbide dinitrate produced frequent adverse reactions (primarily headache and gastrointestinal complaints), and many patients could not continue treatment at target doses.

-Of note, a post hoc retrospective analysis of both vasodilator trials demonstrated particular efficacy of isosorbide dinitrate and hydralazine in the black cohort (528).
+Of note, a post hoc retrospective analysis of both vasodilator trials demonstrated particular efficacy of isosorbide dinitrate and hydralazine in the African American cohort.
 A confirmatory trial has been done.
-In that trial, which was limited to the black population with HF, the addition of hydralazine and isosorbide dinitrate to standard therapy with an ACEI and/or a beta-blocker was shown to be of significant benefit (356).
+In that trial, which was limited to the patients self-described as African American, the addition of hydralazine and isosorbide dinitrate to standard therapy with an ACEI and/or a beta blocker was shown to be of significant benefit.
 The benefit was presumed to be related to enhanced nitric oxide bioavailability.
+Accordingly, this combination is recommended for African Americans who remain symptomatic despite optimal medical therapy.
 Whether this benefit is evident in other patients with HF remains to be investigated.
-The combination of hydralazine and isosorbide dinitrate should not be used for the treatment of HF in patients who have no prior use of an ACEI and should not be substituted for ACEIs in patients who are tolerating ACEIs without difficulty.
+The combination of hydralazine and isosorbide dinitrate should not be used for the treatment of HF in patients who have no prior use of an ACEI and should not be substituted for ACEI in patients who are tolerating ACEIs without difficulty.

 Despite the lack of data with the vasodilator combination in patients who are intolerant of ACEIs, the combined use of hydralazine and isosorbide dinitrate may be considered as a therapeutic option in such patients.
-However, compliance with this combination has generally been poor because of the large number of tablets required and the high incidence of adverse reactions (194, 354).
-For patients with more severe symptoms and ACEI intolerance, the combination of hydralazine and nitrates is used frequently, particularly when ACEI therapy is limited by hypotension or renal insufficiency.
+However, compliance with this combination has generally been poor because of the large number of tablets required and the high incidence of adverse reactions.
+For patients with more severe HF symptoms and ACEI intolerance, the combination of hydralazine and nitrates is used frequently, particularly when ACEI therapy is limited by hypotension or renal insufficiency.
 There are, however, no trials addressing the use of isosorbide dinitrate and hydralazine specifically in the population of patients who have persistent symptoms and intolerance to inhibitors of the renin-angiotensin system.